emilyrose/ravejs/people/johnny.md

 Many other of the tracks have an element of javascript in them.

 ### work
-Currently Johnny runs Modulhaus, an organization that aims to support the radical free agency of open source hackers.
+Currently Johnny runs Modulhaus, an organization that aims to support the radical free agency of open source hackers, and represent their interests and projects.

 ## links
 [soundcloud](https://soundcloud.com/johnnyscript)